Who Is This Credit Card Best For?

 - Extended warranties

-Bank of America has a mediocre reputation among its cardholders.
+Bank of America has a mediocre customer service reputation.
 In the 2019 J.D.
-Power U.S. Credit Card Satisfaction Study, it scored 798 out of 1,000 points—below the industry average of 806 and seventh out of 11 major card issuers.
+Power U.S. Credit Card Satisfaction Study, it scored “about average” among 11 major card issuers.

 The AAA Member Rewards Visa has fees typical of what you’ll find on other rewards cards.
-If you travel outside of the United States, you’ll be happy to know this card doesn’t charge a foreign transaction fee.
+Like most travel cards, this one doesn’t charge a foreign transaction fee when you travel outside of the U.S.